FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Bone Capture Proximity]()----Supports Bone Deform by assigning capture weights to points based on distance to bones.

+[Bone Deform]()----Uses capture attributes created from bones to deform geometry according to their movement.

+[Bone Link]()----Creates default geometry for Bone objects.

+[Boolean]()----Combines two polygonal objects with boolean operators, or finds the intersection lines between two polygonal objects.

 [Box]()----Creates a cube or six-sided rectangular box.

 [Circle]()----Creates open or closed arcs, circles and ellipses.